Willem-Jacobs/city-explorer-api/README.md

 08.04.2021 9:19pm (v1.0.2) - Added the MovieDB API call to get movies using the city search string.
 Checks for the city name in the title.
 Creates a new data structure using a class and returns the data to the client.

 08.07.2021 02:05pm (v1.0.3) - Created a weather.js and a movies.js to make them be their own module(component) that is imported into server.js to be used.

+08.11.2021 08:30pm (v1.0.4) - Restructed backend to use modules correctly breaking up the code per endpoint function.
+Added caching for the weather and the movies.
+Stretch goal completed

 ## Credit and Collaborations